 When serving as a medical alert dog, Pomeranians have been trained to alert their owner or others to an upcoming seizure, asthma attack, heart issue, or drop in sugar.
-This makes them a great fit for owners who are diabetic, hypoglycemic, severely asthmatic, or living with a pacemaker or heart issues.
+These are just a few things dogs can smell that humans can’t, which makes a service dog a great support for owners who are diabetic, hypoglycemic, severely asthmatic, or living with a pacemaker or heart issues.

 They are also a great fit for working as a guide dog for someone who is hearing impaired.
 Poms can be trained to alert their owner when there is a noise their owner can’t hear and needs to pay attention to like a knock on the door, the doorbell, a ringing phone, an alarm, or something else.

 Collies are highly intelligent, easy to train, eager to please their owners, and friendly.
 All of these traits make them a great candidate for service dog training.
 They also tend to excel at detecting seizures in advance as well as anxiety attacks or PTSD flashbacks.

 As such, they are becoming a more popular option for working as a seizure alert dog or psychiatric service dog.
 In addition to working as a service dog, Collies can also be found working as search and rescue dogs and therapy dogs.